 Merit-based scholarships are institutional awards available to full-time, main campus degree seeking students who have demonstrated outstanding academic achievement.
-Unless otherwise specified, academic awards are renewable for each year a recipient is enrolled while maintaining satisfactory academic progress.
+Unless otherwise specified, academic awards are renewable for each year a recipient is enrolled (up to 4 year) while maintaining satisfactory academic progress.
 At the end of every semester hours earned (Pace) and cumulative GPA's are checked to verify eligibility.